top of page

 THE TEAM

-learnings, challenges and aspirations from commissioning, mentoring, curating and disseminating documentary films, at the Public Service Broadcasting Trust, where we together led the commissioning, creative realisation and outreach of close to 700 films, diverse in artistic form, subject and authorship.
-These have travelled around the world - 2000 festival selections, 350 awards, including thirty national film awards, screenings and honours at the Oscars, Berlinale, Rotterdam, Oberhausen, Yamagata, Busan and Sheffield, among others.
+Rough Edges is the initiative of Ridhima Mehra and Tulika Srivastava, who have been working in the world of documentary films and social change for over two decades.
+We draw on our extensive experiences at the Public Service Broadcasting Trust, leading the commissioning, creative realisation and outreach of 700 films, diverse in artistic form, subject and authorship.
+The films travelled around the world - 2000 festival selections, 350 awards, including thirty national film awards, screenings and honours at the Oscars, Berlinale, Rotterdam, Oberhausen, Yamagata, Busan and Sheffield, among others, and continue to be used extensively across local and domestic contexts for advocacy.
+We curated films, conversations, exhibitions and trainings in documentary for fourteen editions of the annual international festival, the Open Frame, to enhance reflections on multiple lived realities.

 Our work and processes are informed by the collective energies and vision that inspire, activate and sustain independent creative cinematic production, dissemination and advocacy.
 We are being aided and supported by an Advisory Team of diverse, experienced feminist activists, artists and practitioners, in framing and steering the creative, philosophical, political and institutional intentions and mandates of Rough Edges.
 They enrich our perspectives and strengthen our efforts.